Cigarette Smoke Increases Superbugs Antibiotic Resistance - UrduPoint

 aureus).Maisem Laabei, from the Department of Biology & Biochemistry at the University of Bath in the United Kingdom, is the lead author of the new research, which appears in the journal Scientific Reports.Dr.

 aureus is part of the nasal microflora of 30-60% of people.
-The pathogen can cause various infections that can range from minor, such as superficial skin infections, to very severe and potentially fatal, such aspneumonia or endocarditis.resistant strains of S.
+The pathogen can cause various infections that can range from minor, such as superficial skin infections, to very severe and potentially fatal, such as pneumonia or endocarditic.Antibiotic resistant strains of S.